May 11, 2010

 Thankfully, he gave some credence to the fact that he was given opportunities that nobody gave to me.
 That, and I quickly changed the subject by offering to drive them past the house where I lived until I was 5.
 Crisis averted!

-Posted by Kelly (Arnold) Young at 2:48 PM 0 comments Links to this post
+Posted by Kelly (Arnold) Young at 2:48 PM 0 comments

 Labels: gifted kids